Blog

 Dual-Diagnosis Treatment at Recovery Unplugged

 If you or someone you care about is struggling with co-occurring addiction and mental illness, you don’t have to spend another second battling it alone.
-Recovery Unplugged will help you reclaim your peace of mind and mental health.
+Recovery Unplugged is ready to help you reclaim your peace of mind and mental health.
 We offer compassionate and effective dual-diagnosis treatment in Nashville, Florida, Austin, and Northern Virginia and are in-network with most major insurance companies to make care more accessible.
 Don’t wait another second to get help.
 Call us today to start your treatment.